Teachers and teaching assistants are skilled in supporting pupils who have SEN and/or disabilities.

 All year groups study key people of significance that have undertaken something that changed the lives of people at the time and have had an impact on either our locality or the wider world.

 British values, including those of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs are embedded in the History curriculum.
-Children explore issues such as democracy in their historical context and relate them to the modern day.
+Children explore issues such as democracy in their historical context and relate them to the modern day, such as through Parliament Week.
 By looking at the achievements of famous British people, pupils develop an awareness of how they have influenced and shaped the country in which we live.
 By making links with modern day issues such as racism, pupils are made aware of the importance of British values over time.